leoschuler/gtag-facebook/README.md

-# gtag-consent-management
+# gtag-facebook

-This repository is a Tag Template for Google tag manager whose purpose is to include the Cookie Banner from Suagencia Consent Management Solution. it is fully integrated with the Google Consent API and all the configuration needed is available thru tag manager
+Facebook Pixel to work with consent management Tool by Suagencia. original source code by https://opensource.fb.com/ modified by leoschuler

-Esse repositório é uma Tag Template do Google Tag Manager. com o propósito de prover a gestão de cookies e consentimento , solução fornecida pela Suagencia.
-Totalmente integrado com a API de consentimento do Google.
+you can associate the facebook consent api with the Google Tag Manager Consent API, that way the consent set by facebook pixel is based on what the user granted thru a consent management tool